cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 or decryption operation increments the sequence number for the context in use.
 The Initiator's context MUST be used for encryption only.
 Similarly, the Responder's context MUST be used for decryption only.
-Higher-level protocols built on HPKE which require bidirectional encryption can use the Export interface to derive separate read and write keys and nonces.
+Higher-level protocols re-using the HPKE key exchange for more general purposes can derive separate keying material as needed using use the Export interface;
-See {{hpke-export}} for more details.
+see {{hpke-export}} for more details.

 It is up to the application to ensure that encryptions and decryptions are done in the proper sequence, so that encryption